 - Improved sleep

 - Mood improvement

 Scientific studies have shown that this simple practice also allows us to discharge adrenaline, so we get out of the cortisol loops most of us are used to maintaining, and are better able to achieve parasympathetic states within our nervous systems, rather than staying in “fight or flight.”

 Alpine Provisions Scent Profiles

-The organic Essential Oil Blends that scent our Castile Body Wash, Hand Sanitizers, Haircare, Deodorant, Lip Balm, Bar Soap, Hand Soap, and more are inspired by our favorite places in nature.
+The sustainably-sourced essential oil blends that scent our Castile Body Wash, Hand Sanitizers, Haircare, Deodorant, Lip Balm, Bar Soap, Hand Soap, and more are inspired by our favorite places in nature.
 They are designed to elicit a mini experience of shinrin-yoku or Earthing each time you use them.
 For example:

 Our Commitment to the Mental Health of Future Generations